 - Works less than half of their contractual weekly hours.

 - Receives less than half of their weekly pay.

-It’s important to note that short-time work isn’t the same as working with reduced hours.
-This is when the employee receives more than half of their weekly hours or pay.
+It’s important to note that short-time work isn’t the same as working reduced hours.
+Working reduced hours is when an employee receives more than half of their weekly hours or pay.

-If you don’t provide lay-off and short-time working clauses in contracts, you need to secure an express agreement with the chosen employee(s).
-But only if lay-offs are customary and practiced in your business beforehand.
+If you don’t have lay-off and short-time working clauses in your employment contracts, you need to secure the express agreement of the relevant employees before confirming a period of unpaid layoff.

 Are employees still entitled to holiday benefits during lay-offs?

 Employees are still legally employed during lay-offs, and so are entitled to public holiday benefits.
 But the holiday must fall during the first 13 weeks of their lay-off.

 Part-time employees can receive holiday benefits if they’ve worked for 40 hours in the five weeks before the public holiday.